 Some cancers have a hereditary component.
 To help those people potentially at risk, Minnesota Oncology offers genetic counseling to patients and concerned family members.
 We believe such intervention can greatly increase the chance of successful treatment, should it become necessary.

-If you or your family members have questions about genetic risk evaluation, please talk to your Minnesota Oncology physician or call any of our nine clinics.
+If you or your family members have questions about genetic risk evaluation, please talk to your Minnesota Oncology physician or call any of our clinics.

 BRCA Information Support Group: